YOUR FREQUENTLY ASKED QUESTIONS

 A: This is probably the question I get the most!
 I eat some of it, my fiance Christian eats some, then I try to give the rest away or put in the freezer.
 Though sometimes we eat all of it, just the two of us.

 Q: Can I buy one of your photos as a print?

 A: Yes, you can!
 Through my little shop!

 Q: Will your books be available in English?

 A: Yes!
-All three of them will be available in English!
+All four of them will be available in English!
 Find my cake book, Lomelino’s cakes on Amazon.
 My ice cream book, Lomelino’s ice cream, will be available during spring 2015.
 My third book will be available some time during 2016.
 Look in the “My books” section for more info!

 Q: Why haven’t you answered my e-mail or comment?

 A: First of all, I try my best to answer all e-mails but sometimes there just isn’t enough time.
 Either that or I simply didn’t see it!
 I manage this blog, Facebook, instagram, e-mail and everything else by myself.
-If you have a question that needs to be answered quickly, I suggest writing on Call me cupcake’s Facebook wall!

 Q: What does “dl” stand for?
 Is that the same measurement as cups?

 A: Nope! “dl” stands for deciliter.
 If you have a problem converting measurements the best thing is to just google it, like this, for example: “2 dl in cups”, and you’ll see the answer straight away.